 Application of PPE

-Personal Protective Equipment (PPE) used as part of standard precautions includes aprons, gowns, gloves, surgical masks, protective eyewear and face shields.
-An N-95 respirator mask is used in case of droplet and / or airborne infection.
+Personal Protective Equipment (PPE) used as part of standard precautions include aprons, gowns, gloves, surgical masks, and protective eyewear and face shields.
+In the case of droplet and / or airborne infection, an N-95 respirator mask is used.

-Selection of PPE is based on the type of patient interaction, known or possible infectious agents, and/or the likely mode(s) of transmission.
+Base the selection of PPE on the type of patient interaction, known or possible infectious agents, and/or the likely mode(s) of transmission.
 PPE is designed and issued for a particular purpose in a protected environment and should not be worn outside that area.